 - Balancing technical accuracy with customer-friendly language

 Did you know?
-According to InfoEntrepreneurs’ best practice guide, technology companies that select categories based on customer problems rather than technical specifications see significantly higher engagement rates from non-technical decision-makers.
+According to InfoEntrepreneurs’ best practice guide, technology companies that select categories based on customer problems rather than technical specifications see much higher engagement from non-technical decision-makers.

-Understanding how your competitors position themselves through category selection provides valuable insights for your own strategy.
-Competitive category analysis helps you identify opportunities for differentiation, recognize industry norms, and potentially discover underserved category niches.
+Understanding how your competitors position themselves through category selection gives you useful ideas for your own strategy.
+Competitive analysis helps you spot chances to differentiate, recognize industry norms, and find underserved category niches.

-Start by identifying your top 5-10 competitors across different platforms.
+Start by identifying your top 5 to 10 competitors across different platforms.
 Note their primary and secondary categories, and look for patterns and outliers.
-This analysis can reveal:
+This can reveal:

 - Industry consensus on category selection